Artist - Practitioner - Mentor

-As an artist and mentor, I aim to inspire, support, and guide creatives in transformative artistic processes, and to empower individuals to live in alignment with their authenticity.
-My creative practices, performances, writings, and embodied methodologies serve as catalysts for this transformation.
+As an artist, practitioner and mentor, I aim to inspire, support, and guide creatives in transformative artistic processes and to empower individuals to live in alignment with their authenticity.
+My performances, creative practices, writings, and embodied methodologies serve as catalysts for this transformation.

-• I believe art and life are both creative and transformative processes.
-I practice both as a human and an artist and support others in their own journeys as a mentor and practitioner.
+I believe art and life are both creative and transformative processes.

-My performances and my artistic practice function as grounding, practice-based tools that cultivate resilience, authenticity, and creative agency for living, creating, and becoming.
-By translating embodied creative processes into structured yet accessible frameworks, performance is positioned not only as presentation, but as a mode of knowledge production and transmission.
+My performances and my artistic practices function as grounding, practice-based tools that cultivate resilience, authenticity, and creative agency for living, creating, and becoming.
+By translating embodied creative processes into structured yet accessible frameworks, performance is positioned not only as presentation but as a mode of knowledge production and transmission.
 In a sense my art functions as a transformative medium with social, personal, and pedagogical resonance.

 As a creator and artist

-I am using my creative practices, rituals, and methods which I developed over the years, to mentor and support creatives and artists during their process of creation, and individuals during their process of becoming tuned and aligned with their authenticity, empowerment and joyful way of being.
+I am using my creative practices, rituals, and methods, which I developed over the years, to mentor and support creatives and artists during their process of creation, and individuals during their process of becoming tuned and aligned with their authenticity, empowerment and free way of being.
+See mentoring frames here

 Read my text: Transformation and Creation go hand in hand - why i do what i do